UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

 - Are you typing these commands in command prompt in your laptop?
     - Yes, he's using linux so it's in the terminal which is the same as a command prompt, just named differently
     - When I tried to do in my command prompt, it shows this error: 'scp' is not recognized as an internal or external command, operable program or batch file.
-        - That's because you don't have `scp` installed on your system, you can download the install file frome [here](https://winscp.net/eng/index.php?)
+        - That's because you don't have `scp` installed on your system, you can download the install file from [here](https://winscp.net/eng/index.php?)
         - thanks but i have winscp intalled on my windows
         - do i have to go to that directory where it is installed?
         - You can try, I'm not a Windows user so if you have already installed it I don't know why it's not being recognized, please let me know how it went when you ran it from its directory